TrueTheKiller/Choose-your-own-adventure-v-0/README.md

 choosing for those who are less creative.
 All names are gender neutral and while there are only 13 currently there will eventually be more.

+For the first project of semester 2 I've decided to just add another simple question, this time I've decided to use the already existing ans variable, this way it should save some memory by deleting the previously used question answer.
+This should not cause any problems but if it does please report it!

-THE INVENTORY COMMAND IS NOT BEING USED YET BUT WILL BE MOST LIKELY WITHIN THE NEXT FEW PROJECTS.Uploading README.md…]()
+THE INVENTORY COMMAND IS NOT BEING USED YET BUT WILL BE MOST LIKELY WITHIN THE NEXT FEW PROJECTS..Uploading README.md…]()